Field theory of monitored, interacting fermion dynamics with charge conservation: Physical implications of the field theory

 With the symmetry $\calG_+ \times \calG_-$ of the interacting entanglement sector $S_{\rSU(R)}+S_I$, a new phase with $\langle \hat{X} \rangle \neq 0$ becomes stable.
 In the following, we will discuss why this phase is stable and, more importantly, that this phase exhibits a volume-law scaling of average entanglement entropy and ``charge fuzziness" in the quantum-trajectory-resolved charge fluctuation.

 The $\sum_{j,\bar{k} = 1}^R\left|X_{j \bar{k}}\right|^4$ term in $S_I$ [Eq.~\eqref{eq:SI}] introduces anisotropy to the PCM's target manifold $\rSU(R)$ and favors the saddle points with

 where $\sigma \in S_R$ is a permutation group element and $e^{\ii \zeta_j} $ is a $\rU(1)$ phase for each $j=1,2,...,R$.
 The proportionality constant in Eq.~\eqref{eq:EEVol_CFuzzy_Saddle} is {\it independent } of the matrix indices $j$ and $\bar{k}$.
 All saddle points above are equivalent since they are related to each other by the symmetry $\calG_+\times \calG_-$ (up to an unimportant global multiplicative constant).
-Using the following saddle point
+Note that the first term in $S_I$ [Eq.~\eqref{eq:SI}] does not directly affect the saddle point at the mean-field level because of its dependence on $\partial_\mu X$.
+However, it renormalizes the strength of the $\sum_{j,\bar{k} = 1}^R\left|X_{j \bar{k}}\right|^4$ term under RG as shown in Eq. \eqref{eq:betaM}.